How fast can ticks move

 Arachnids, a class that includes spiders, scorpions, and mites, exhibit diverse modes of movement.
 Their locomotion is typically characterized by slow, deliberate steps, which are influenced by their body structure and the surfaces they navigate.
 The appendages of these organisms are adapted for gripping and crawling, rather than swift motion.

-See also How is this model useful
+See also How old is janet hubert

 Pace of Ambulation in Parasitic Arachnids